lukerhoads/trixels/README.md

 ## Todo
 - Figure out a way to store onchain
-- Deploy frontend for auction
 - Make a good GUI
-- Write testing for contracts
+- Write tests for server

 ## Design Notes
 - Pixel values are stored centrally